Koko-66/teaze/README.md

 At present, the quiz design allows only one option to be set as correct.
 To prevent the Admin user from setting more than one answer as correct, the tick box for `is_correczt is replaced with information that one correct option already exists if this is the case.

-Adding option when correct answer already exists
+Adding option when correct answer already exists<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/add_option_when_correct_exists.png" width="500">

 #### __*Question status*__